 Ms. Higginbotham is a member of the State Bar of Texas, the American Association for Justice, Texas Trial Lawyers’ Association, Federal Bar Association, and the Austin Bar Association.

-She is serving as the 2021-2022 Vice-Chair of the American Association for Justice in the Federal Tort Liability & Military Advocacy Section.
+She was the chair of the Federal Tort Liability & Military Advocacy Section from 2022-2023.
+She also served as the 2021-2022 Vice-Chair of the American Association for Justice in the Federal Tort Liability & Military Advocacy Section.
 Previously, she has served twice as the Chair of the Federal Tort Liability and Military Advocacy section of the American Association for Justice.
 In addition, she has served as President of the Travis County Women Lawyers’ Association, and as Chair of the Travis County Women Lawyers’ Foundation.

 She was member of the Lloyd Lochridge Inns of Court from 2009 – 2019.
 She is a fellow of the a Texas State Bar Foundation has served on the District 9 Nominating Committee.
 Ms. Higginbotham is also a fellow of the Travis County Women Lawyers’ Foundation and a fellow of the Austin Bar Foundation.
 She served for over 10 years on the Admission Committee for the United States District Court, Western District of Texas.
 She was appointed by Western District Federal Judges to serve on a Merit Selection Panel for the new magistrate position for the United States District Court, Western District of Texas in 2019 and again in 2021.
 She served on the board of the Austin Chapter of the American Constitution Society.